 Family Relationship – Immediate family members of current Garden Savings FCU members are eligible to join.

-Two years ago, DA reader, Sylvia, pointed out in a Forum post that Garden Savings FCU “is not a very tech smooth CU.”
-When I last wrote about Garden Savings FCU in November 2017, a new online application had been recently added, but not without its issues – specifically, opening a CD online.
-Unfortunately, that’s still somewhat of a problem.
+More than two years ago, DA reader, Sylvia, pointed out in a Forum post that Garden Savings FCU “is not a very tech smooth CU.”
+An online application was added about a year ago, but there were problems when trying to open a CD online.
+With this new 4.00% APY, I had hoped the online application had been tweaked into a smooth-running machine, able to easily handle heavy usage.
+Unfortunately, it’s still a problem.
 When selecting “Certificates” under “Select Accounts and Services,” no CDs (or rates) are listed, making it impossible to choose a CD term.
 What does appear in the drop-down is the following:

 Additional terms and tiers available by visiting a branch or calling 973-576-2002.